rabbitmq/rabbitmq-website/site/tutorials/tutorial-six-go.md

     to spread the load equally over multiple servers we need to set the `prefetch` setting on channel.
   * We use `Channel.Consume` to get the go channel where we receive messages from the queue.
-Then we enter the goroutine where do the work and send the response back.
+Then we enter the goroutine where we do the work and send the response back.

 The code for our RPC client [rpc_client.go](https://github.com/rabbitmq/rabbitmq-tutorials/blob/master/go/rpc_client.go):